Rennylex/multirobot_system_assign/ps2/report.md

 ## 2. Results and Evaluation

-The robots were tested for alignment, cohesion, seperation, and obstacle avoiding.
+The robots were tested for alignment, cohesion, separation, and obstacle avoidance.
 Videos were recorded.

 ### 2.1.
 Overall performance

 According to the video, the robots behaved correctly for all of these movements.
-Also, when I combine all these behaviors together, the robots will also following the correct rules.
-They also have good grouping behavior--only focus on the local situation.
+Also, when I combine all these behaviors together, the robots will also follow the correct rules.
+They also have good grouping behavior--only focusing on the local situation.

 ### 2.2.
 With higher angular velocity, the bigger chance to move in zig-zag?
 In my codes, the angular velocity is a constant.
 However, when I increase its values, I find that the robots will behave correctly--but their movement is less smooth.
 In fact, when they try to go straight, they move in a zig-zag manner.